drupalprojects/zen/STARTERKIT/README.txt

-BUILD A THEME WITH ZEN
+BUILD AN UNICORN THEME WITH ZEN
 ----------------------

 The base Zen theme is designed to be easily extended by its sub-themes.
 You